 A completed bachelor’s or graduate degree from an institution that is accredited by one of the regional accrediting organizations (e.g. Higher Learning Commission), or an approved dual-degree plan for completing the bachelor's degree during the MAOT program.

 A cumulative grade point average (GPA) of 3.2 or higher on a 4.0 scale.
 Applicants with a cumulative GPA of 3.0-3.19 who also have a prerequisite GPA of 3.2 or higher may petition to be considered for the graduate program by completing the optional Petition question in OTCAS.
 St. Catherine University follows the OTCAS method of calculating GPA.

 A minimum of 50 cumulative hours in two or more settings prior to application (review the description of this requirement in the "How do I apply?" section of this web page).

 Specific prerequisite courses are required for the entry-level MAOT program; review the next section for details.

 Prerequisite courses must be completed with grade of C or higher (Pass/Fail or S/U grading is not acceptable), with a cumulative prerequisite GPA of 3.2 or higher on a 4.0 scale.
 Only one prerequisite course may be repeated one time for an acceptable grade.

-Applicants for Summer 2019 enrollment must have a minimum of five* prerequisite courses completed (with credits and grades noted on transcripts) at the time of application (applicants for Summer 2020 must have six prerequisite courses completed at the time of application).
-Of those five courses, at least two must be in anatomy, physiology or statistics.
-The remaining three prerequisite courses must be completed prior to the beginning of the graduate program.
-Courses "in progress" at the time of application will not count toward the minimum of five completed.
+Applicants for summer 2020 must have six prerequisite courses completed at the time of application.
+Of those six courses, at least two must be in anatomy, physiology, or statistics.
+The remaining two prerequisite courses must be completed prior to the beginning of the graduate program.
+Courses "in progress" at the time of application will not count toward the minimum of six completed.